Paramathic/stoicc/README.md

 <img src="docs/sparse/heterogeneous_bs32.svg" alt="batch size 32 heterogeneous results">

 ## Constraints
-Currently, our sparsity implementation has two constraints.
+Currently, our sparsity implementation has three constraints.

 1. The metadata must be provided in a specific format to enable 2:4 sparsity optimizations.
 We provide an example code on how to perform the reordering in `python/tutorials/sparse/compress.py`.
 The reordering closely resembles [the one used in CUTLASS](https://github.com/NVIDIA/cutlass/blob/main/tools/util/include/cutlass/util/host_reorder.h).
 2. `tl.make_block_ptr` and `tl.advance` must be used for pointer manipulation on sparse tensors